-On 22 July 2013, the Israeli military's Legal Advisor in Judea and Samaria sent B'Tselem a response.
+On 22 July 2013, the Israeli military's Legal Adviser in Judea and Samaria sent B'Tselem a response.
 In his letter, he addressed the general issue of soldiers having to deal with a complex reality in which children under the age of criminal responsibility throw stones.
-Regarding the detention of Wadi' Maswadeh, the advisor justified the soldiers' conduct from beginning to end, except their blindfolding and handcuffing the child's father.
+Regarding the detention of Wadi' Maswadeh, the adviser justified the soldiers' conduct from beginning to end, except their blindfolding and handcuffing the child's father.
 B'Tselem sent a reply, emphasizing that the soldiers had acted in a fundamentally unacceptable way throughout the incident, and that acknowledging the complexity of the reality in which they operate cannot justify blatantly unlawful violation of children's rights and harm to their welfare.

 B'Tselem has written urgently to the Legal Adviser in Judea and Samaria, demanding his response to a grave incident in which soldiers detained a five-year-old boy in Hebron for two hours, after he threw a stone.
 The soldiers threatened the child and his parents, handcuffed and blindfolded the father, and handed the boy over to the Palestinian Police.
 Detaining a child below the age of criminal responsibility, especially one so young, has no legal justification.

 On Tuesday, 9 July 2013, at around 3:30 P.M., seven soldiers and an officer detained Wadi' Maswadeh, who is five years and nine months old (his birthdate on his mother's ID card: 24 September 2007) close to 'Abed checkpoint, near the Tomb of the Patriarchs in Hebron, after he threw a stone.
 B'Tselem field researcher Manal al-Ja'bari, who was present at the scene, recorded the entire event on video.
 After local residents who had gathered at the spot tried to intervene, the soldiers put the crying child into a jeep with another Palestinian resident and took him home.
 When they reached the house, the officer informed Wadi's mother that he intended to hand him over to the Palestinian Police.
 The mother refused to let them take the child before his father, Karam, came home.
 About half an hour after Wadi' was detained, Karam Maswadeh came home.
 The officer informed Maswadeh that he was arresting his son in order to hand him over to the Palestinian Police.
-Meanwhile, Wadi'a had spent the entire time hiding behind a pile of mattresses in the house and crying.
+Meanwhile, Wadi' had spent the entire time hiding behind a pile of mattresses in the house and crying.
 The parents made it clear to the officer that the child is five years old, but the officer insisted on taking him to the DCO and threatened them, saying that the army would arrest the father if they did not comply.
 The soldiers then made Karam and his son leave the house and walk to the army camp on a-Shuhada street.

 The first part of the incident, recorded by B'Tselem's field researcher Manal al-Ja'bari